Jacket BCD vs Wing BCD: UK Diving Comparison

 Superior underwater trim: All buoyancy behind you promotes horizontal position.
 More efficient swimming, less drag, better air consumption.

 Technical diving compatibility: Wings work with backplates and twin cylinders.
-Natural progression path for UK wreck and technical diving.
+Natural progression path for wreck and technical diving.

 The Surface Swimming Reality